Prevention is better than cure

 When you are feeling healthy and free of pain, seeing an Osteopath will be the last thing on your mind, but having an MOT yourself can help to make sure that your body is functioning correctly and avoid injuries in the future.
 A typical Osteopathic MOT would involve a thorough examination, a postural assessment, treatment and provide you with any advice you need to keep healthy.

-So why not start 2017 by looking after yourself, as well as your car!
+So why not start looking after yourself, as well as your car!